-Timeline - Key dates in the U.S.-China trade war | MarketScreener
+Timeline: Key dates in the U.S.-China trade war | MarketScreener

 S&P 500: -0.53%

-A two-day meeting of U.S. and Chinese deputies, the first in-person talks in nearly two months, ends with Chinese officials cancelling a planned visit to U.S. farming regions at the Trump administration's request.
+A two-day meeting of U.S. and Chinese deputies, the first in-person talks in nearly two months, ends with Chinese officials canceling a planned visit to U.S. farming regions at the Trump administration's request.
 But both sides describe the talks as "productive" and agree to keep talking.

 The same day, USTR issues tariff exclusions on about 400 Chinese products, from dog collars to printed circuit boards for computer graphics processors - a move widely seen as a goodwill measure.